yexuan1/yexuanASG1/README.md

 # sneakysneakers
-sneakysneakers is a sneaker retailer that sells limited edition sneakers at competitive prices.
+sneakysneakers is a fictional sneaker retailer that sells limited edition sneakers at competitive prices.
 We aim to provide customers with only 100% authentic sneakers for the community and support the local sneaker community.
+SneakySneakers is an idea from Ye Xuan's personal carousell sneaker reselling account SneakySnickers.

 ## Website Pages & Features
 ## - Home